Chargeback Request Letter (Canada)

 What Is a Chargeback Request Letter (Canada)?

 In Canada, federally regulated financial institutions — including banks, authorized foreign banks, and federal credit unions — are governed by the Bank Act.
 The Bank Act requires these institutions to have internal complaint handling procedures, to designate an officer or employee responsible for handling complaints, and to acknowledge complaints promptly.
-The Financial Consumer Agency of Canada (FCAC), established by the Financial Consumer Agency of Canada Act, supervises federally regulated financial institutions to ensure compliance with consumer protection provisions.
+The Financial Consumer Agency of Canada (FCAC), established by the Financial Consumer Agency of Canada Act, supervises federally regulated financial institutions to confirm compliance with consumer protection provisions.

 For credit card transactions, the chargeback process is governed primarily by the card network's dispute resolution rules.
 Visa Core Rules, Mastercard Dispute Resolution Management, and American Express Merchant Regulations establish the procedures, reason codes, and time limits for chargebacks.
 Canadian banks participate in these networks and are bound by their rules when processing chargeback requests.